Alaa A. Abdel Bary

-Alaa A. Abdel Bary is an Egyptian professor of mathematics at the Department of Basic & Applied Science Department, in the College of Engineering & Technology, at the Arab Academy for Science, Technology, & Maritime Transport, Alexandria, Egypt.
+Alaa A. Abdel Bary is an Egyptian professor of mathematics at the Department of Basic & Applied Science in the College of Engineering & Technology, at the Arab Academy for Science, Technology, & Maritime Transport, Alexandria, Egypt.
 He is the Vice President for Postgraduates Studies and Scientific Research, a former vice president for Student Affairs and a former Dean of Student Affairs of the institution.

 Education

 Alaa A. Abdel Bary obtained his B.Sc. in Applied Mathematics with an excellent grade from Alexandria University, Egypt in May, 1988.
 In 1995, he obtained his M.Sc. in computational mathematics from the same institution.
 For his PhD, he moved to Zagazig University and graduated in 1998 from the field of Applied Mathematics.